 Cancer and cancer therapy can be accompanied by feelings of extreme fatigue.
 To help you during the times you feel tired, these easy tips help conserve the energy you do have.

-In addition, the UCSF Cancer Resource Center hosts monthly workshops on managing cancer-related fatigue.
+In addition, the UCSF Patient and Family Cancer Support Center hosts monthly workshops on managing cancer-related fatigue.
 For more information, contact the center at (415) 885-3693.

 Activities of Daily Living

 - Sit down to bathe and dry off.
 Wear a terry robe instead of drying off.